squirrelcom/Squirrel3DEngine/README.md

 Plasma Forks
 ============

-This is a small 3d first-person shooter for the web.
+This is a small 3d sci-fi first-person shooter for the web.

 System Requirements
 -------------------